jaysonvirissimo/jaysonvirissimo.github.io/src/documents/resume.md

 : *Engineering Manager*
   __2019-01-01 -- Present__
     Acted as primary engineering point of contact for customer experience and retail teams.
-    Managed a team of 4 full-time software engineers and performed tech lead role for 4 contractors.
+    Managed a team of 5 full-time software engineers and performed tech lead role for 4 contractors.
-    Participated as individual contributor on development of e-commerce platforms for Beautyrest and Serta brands.
+    Participated as individual contributor on development and launch of new e-commerce platforms for Beautyrest and Serta brands.

 : *Software Engineer*
   __2015-09-08 -- 2018-12-31__